General Electric: Don't Lose Sight Of The Real Benefit Of Tax Reform

 As shown, GE shares have underperformed the broader market, S&P 500 (NYSEARCA:SPY), by a wide margin over this period of time.
 However, I believe that the real shareholder value will be created over the next two plus years, because GE's transformative actions have the potential to provide lasting long-term benefits to the company.
 Below is a list of the transactions, or should I say game-changing transactions, that GE made in 2016 (or late 2015):

 1. Alstom - The Alstom acquisition was finalized in late 2015 and the company is already benefiting from the integration efforts.
-The benefit: For this ~$10b acquisition, GE is already projecting for millions of dollars in cost synergies in the years ahead and for the acquired assets to provide $0.18-$0.20 in EPS by 2018.
+The benefit: For this ~$10b acquisition, GE is already projecting millions of dollars in cost synergies in the years ahead and for the acquired assets to provide $0.18-$0.20 in EPS by 2018.

-2. Appliance Sale - This is another operating segment that the company did not consider core to its business so management sold the segment to Haier for over $5b.
+2. Appliance Sale - This is another operating segment that the company did not consider core to its business, so management sold the segment to Haier (OTCPK:HRELF) for over $5b.
 The benefit: Additional capital can be allocated to the core operational areas.

 3. SIFI De-designation - The company received approval for the rescission of the Systemically Important Financial Institution, or SIFI, designation.
 The benefit: Less regulatory hurdles to contend with and management will be able to allocate capital as they deem necessary.